Utilities COVID-19 Information

 According to the Centers for Disease Control, handwashing is one of the best ways to protect yourself and your family from getting sick.
 To promote the safety and health of our customers, we want to ensure that each of you have access to clean, reliable water regardless of your current financial situation.
 At this time, all water and wastewater service disconnections have been suspended.

-Chesterfield County Code Section 18-29 has been amended to waive penalties and interest on unpaid water and wastewater bills beginning March 25, 2020.
-This amendment will apply until 30 days after the county-declared emergency is lifted.
-Utility billing will continue on schedule.
+Chesterfield County Code Section 18-29 has been amended to reinstate penalties and interest on unpaid water and wastewater past-due balances beginning Tuesday, Sept.
+1, 2020.

 Utilities Customer Service Center is Open